ByronKrauskopf/Bikesharing/README.md

 ![Average Trip Duration by Age](/images/average_trip_duration_by_age.png)

 ### Trips by Weekday per Hour
-The heaviest usage falls between 7-10am and 5-6pm Monaday through Friday which corresponds with morning and evening rush hours.
+The heaviest usage falls between 7-10am and 5-6pm Monday through Friday.
+These correspond with morning and evening rush hours indicating heavy usage for commuting.

 ![Trips by Weekday per Hour](/images/trips_by_weekday_per_hour.png)

 ### Trips by Gender (Weekday per Hour)
-The breakdown by hour and gender confirms the previous findings that men are the highest users and the the heaviset use times correspond with rush hours.
+The breakdown by hour and gender confirm the previous findings that men are the highest users, and the heaviest use times correspond with rush hours.

 ![Trips by Gender (Weekday per Hour)](/images/trips_by_gender_weekday_per_hour.png)